A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

+For the rest of the structure factor, the diagram this time is a simple photon loop correction to a boson emission vertex, for a factor of $1/(2\pi)$, and has no hidden crossings.
+Mapping to a standard photon loop correction to an emission vertex (\fref{fig:photonmapping}) involves reversing the time orientation of one of the preon limbs, but also reversal of charge and parity at its source and sink operators, for a sign of $+1$.

+Both diagrams have equivalent symmetry factors from vertex exchange.
+The boson is diagonal, so the total structure factor is~$2\alpha/9$.
+The net correction is therefore

-For the $W$/quark vertex, it is helpful to look at photon/preon interactions and compare these with the $W$/lepton vertex.
-There are numerous ways to count the interactions; one of the simplest is as follows: First, for each vertex recognise that a single-preon photon loop is constructed on the subspace of charged preons.
-The positions and colours of these preons are immaterial.
-The subspace is equivalent for the two diagrams, and therefore so is the contribution.
-Next, consider two-preon photon loops, which occur on the up quark limb for quark vertices, and the electron limb for the lepton vertices.
-In this case, focus on the subspace corresponding to the participating fermion.
-For the lepton there are three choices of which pair of preons participates, giving three different locations for the photon loop (three possibilities on one preon configuration).
-For the up quark there are three choices of preon configuration, with the uncharged preon being in a different location for each, again giving three different locations for the photon loop (one for each of the three configurations).
-Again there is equivalency.
-The electromagnetic factor for the $W$/quark vertex is consequently equivalent to that for the $W$/lepton vertex.
+Next, the photon loop corrections to the $W$/quark diagrams of \PEref{V}{eq:leptonvecbg2}.
+For these it is helpful to compare the photon/preon interactions involved with those encountered in the photon loop correction to the $W$/lepton vertex just completed.
+There are numerous ways to count the interactions; one of the simplest is as follows: First, recognise that to host a diagram having the form of \fref{fig:Wmassbosoncorrsnew}(ii), a group of three preons or antipreons must include two charged constituents.
+This restricts such diagrams to the up quark limb, and for a given configuration of preons there is only one such pair, in contrast with three choices in the $W$/lepton diagram.
+However, even while remaining colour-agnostic, there are now three different configurations of preons available, corresponding to the choice of which preon is uncharged.
+Overall, the photon loop may therefore once again be in any of three different positions (one for each of the three configurations).
+The remainder of the calculation proceeds identically, and the electromagnetic loop factor for the $W$/quark mass vertex is therefore equivalent to that for the $W$/lepton mass vertex.

-For $W$ boson loop corrections a similar approach may be adopted, and it follows immediately from the whole-fermion perspective that since the $W$ boson is species-changing, no valid $W$ loop corrections exist.